Soumya-RanjanBhoi/ai_news_aggregator/readme.md

                          └──────────────┘
 ```

 **Deployment**: All three containers (Frontend, API, Scheduler) run on a single AWS EC2 instance using Docker Compose, making it cost-effective and easy to manage.
-See the [AWS EC2 Deployment](#️-aws-ec2-deployment) section for details.

 ## 🚀 Quick Start